Ketibansapi/ts-inspired-api/README.md

 # Nestjs REST API Typescript

 A simple API to do CRUD users from mongodb using Nestjs framework in Typescript.
-Inpired-mobile assesstment.
+Inpired-mobile assessment.

 ## Setup Mongodb